Product Configuration

 Scheduling behaviors

-For example, you could define a “day” behavior and a “night” behavior.
+For example, you can define a “day” behavior and a “night” behavior.
 Select the Night behavior as default, pressing the “Outside of defined schedules, execute the following behavior” button on the bottom of the timetable.

 Then add a new scheduled behavior for the working hours, selecting the “day” behavior.